maximilianou/weekly29/README.md

 - input.txt ( how you pass data to your program :| )

-( 15 # this line will be the only one data read. there have to be a \n at the end of file )
+( 15 # this line will be the only one data read. the \n will finish the input )
 ```
 15
 3